German court hands down historic Syrian torture verdict | DW | 24.02.2021

 "This momentous decision, through the efforts of incredible Syrians, is the beginning of a path to fuller justice in Syria," Sara Kayyali, Syrian researcher with Human Rights Watch, said on Twitter.

-Amnesty International's Kristyan Benedict said that while the Koblenz trial is the first of its kind, "it won’t be the last."
+Amnesty International's Kristyan Benedict said that while the Koblenz verdict was the first of its kind, "it won't be the last."

 "This is an important moment for justice for Syrians," he said.
 "Big respect to the Syrian survivors, witnesses, investigators, campaigners, and lawyers who've worked on this case."